Best Best Reviews

 Pros

-• Empowers victims by involving them in the resolution process
+• Empowers victims by giving them a voice in the justice process

 Cons